jonathanbrenes/mentorship/README.md

     > Another problem?
 How can you solve this?
   - Add the new LUNs 8 and 9 to ```vgdata03``` and extend  ```/dev/vgdata02/lvdata03```.

-## Storage / LVM
+## Storage / NVME
   Deploy this VM.
-This will automatically create a VM and set an initial LVM/filesystem structure.
+This will automatically create a VM which uses NVME for all disks.

   [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fjonathanbrenes%2Fmentorship%2Frefs%2Fheads%2Fmain%2Fstorage002.json)